tardypad/sailfishos-daily-comics/info/comic addition.md

 - The cover is within a square
 - Background is plain color from the comic own color
 - Logo containing comic name should be displayed on top and centered
-- The foregound contains the main character(s)
+- The foregound contains the main character(s) centered

 ### Technical:
 - format is JPEG with ".jpg" extension